ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/uz_Trajectory/uz_Trajectory.rst

 Description
 ^^^^^^^^^^^

-Allocates the memory for the Trajectory Generator instance.
+Allocates the memory for the trajectory generator instance.
 Furthermore the input values of the configuration struct are asserted.

 Functions
 =========

 Predefined functions are available for easier operation.
-The Functions Start, Stop and Reset can be called directly from the file 'ipc_ARM.c'
+The Start, Stop and Reset functions can be called directly from the ``ipc_ARM.c`` file and should be used to control the trajectory generator.

+.. _uz_Trajectory_Start_func:

 Start
 -----